-Starting 1/1/18, participants authorized to receive Residential Habilitation, Life Sharing or Supported Living services, may only be authorized for Transportation services as a discrete service when the participant requires transportation to or from a job that meets the definition of competitive integrated employment.
+Participants authorized to receive Life Sharing or Supported Living may only be authorized for discrete Transportation services when the participant requires transportation to or from a job that meets the definition of competitive integrated employment.

 Transportation services may not be substituted for the transportation services that a state is obligated to furnish under the requirements of 42 CFR § 431.53 regarding transportation to and from providers of Medical Assistance services.